Videogame / Submachine

 - Future Loop Foundation opens with the words "All memories are lost in time, like tears in rain".

 - The notes in the bonus section of Submachine 7 says the idea of the layers comes from the Twilight in Night Watch.

 - Shown Their Work: All the Mayan gods and iconography in 32 Chambers?
 Completely accurate.

-- Ultimately subverted.
-Submachine 9's bonus content implies that Murtaugh's messages may have been automated and not actually him.
+- Treacherous Advisor: Submachine 6 reveals that Murtaugh was ultimately using you to invade the subnet.
+However, this is ultimately subverted, as Submachine 9's bonus content implies that Murtaugh's messages may have been automated and not actually him.

-- Wild Mass Guessing - The game tends to support this sort of thing, even having a page dedicated to theories that eventually got included in their own "game", the Subnet Exploration Experience.
+- Wild Mass Guessing: The game tends to support this sort of thing, even having a page dedicated to theories that eventually got included in their own "game", Submachine Universe.

 - You Have Outlived Your Usefulness: Murtaugh abandoning you in the sixth game has shades of this, though it's ultimately revealed that he sincerely regrets what he did, and felt he had no choice in order to reach the Core.